 - Briefly, products liability claims in this context are lawsuits that allege the tire manufacturer either placed an unreasonably dangerous tire on the market, or, that something happened in the design or manufacture of the tire that caused the tire to fail on the road.
 These cases require the help of someone with specialized expertise, able to explain to a jury that the tire was some kind of ticking time bomb, and that the jury should award victims significant compensation for what was essentially an engineering mistake that had terrible consequences.
 You can learn more about these cases here at our Comprehensive Guide to Products Liability Law.

 How can an attorney help?

 Tire delamination and blowouts on 18-wheelers can cause deadly accidents.
-If you or a loved one was hurt or killed and you suspect there could have been a faulty tire at issue, you need the right attorneys with the right investigative team.
-To ensure all negligent parties are brought to justice, we will conduct an extesnive investigation into whether any defects can be found in the tire, if the 18-wheeler driver was negligent, or if there were any additional parties at fault.
-Our experienced attorneys at Grossman Law Offices know the value a thorough investigation can mean for you, your loved ones, and your case.
+If you or a loved one was hurt or killed and you suspect there could have been a faulty tire at issue, you need the right attorneys with the right investigative team to successfully hold those responsible to account.
+To ensure all negligent parties are brought to justice, we will conduct an extensive investigation into whether any defects can be found in the tire, whether the 18-wheeler driver or his employer was negligent, or if there were any additional parties at fault.
+Our experienced attorneys at Grossman Law Offices know the value a thorough investigation can have for you, your loved ones, and your case.
 Contact our truck accident lawyers today at (855) 326-0000, toll-free.

 You May Also Be Interested In: